-In general, they are large cities, with their intense dose of commercial or construction activity and traffic jams, typical of almost all Chinese cities, but which are also making an effort (whether in reality of just in advertising) to appear livable.
+In general, they are large cities, with their intense dose of commercial or construction activity and traffic jams, typical of almost all Chinese cities, but which are also making an effort (whether in the reality or just in advertising) to appear livable.
 This is no small feat, given this country’s severe environmental problems.

 Because of this, some of them appear in classifications such as those set out by the newspaper “China Daily” (“Top Most-Livable Cities”).
 This list carried a certain weight in the “selection process” for our Chinese project (in my case, to discover the country, study Chinese, establish cultural and business contacts…) and, after seriously considering Quingdao, my wife Na (from Beijing) and I decided on Xiamen.

 After several months of living here, my first impression is positive, with a few things to smooth out…

 The climate is very mild in winter (we can confirm this) and warm and humid in the summer (we guessed it); that’s to say, typical of the southern coastal zone, which is subject to monsoon winds in the rainy season (according to what people say, 2 to 4 typhoons per year).
 We have chosen the peaceful neighborhood of Huizhan (会展), on the oceanfront on the east coast of the main island, with good ventilation so that everything will be even milder.

 The lifestyle is unquestionably southern; that’s to say, Chinese without a doubt, but with its own characteristics.
 My wife, from the north, confirms this: the cuisine is varied and mild with little spice; there is widespread love of dragon festivals and lanterns; the culture of tea during formal group reunions is firmly rooted (the famous “oolong” tea from the Fujian mountains); and there is also the influence of Hong Kong pop and the abundance of KTVs to sing...